joon-e/tidycomm/cran-comments.md

-This update addresses the NOTEs raised by CRAN checks of binary builds and the issues raised by the submission handler
+This update addresses NOTEs raised by CRAN checks of binary builds and the issues raised by the submission handler

 * Fixed typos